interlock-network/interlock-docs/faq.md

 with the Interlock Network.

 ## How do people get compensated on your network?
-People earn $ILOCK Tokens either by using our extension passively, optionally and anonymously sharing a subset of their browsing data, or by actively flagging and staking grey-area-entities.
+People earn $INTR Tokens either by using our extension passively, optionally and anonymously sharing a subset of their browsing data, or by actively flagging and staking grey-area-entities.